ggtools/labouisse.com/_posts/2014-07-28-gradle-provided-scope-and-intellij.md

 description: "A provided scope for Gradle working correctly with IntelliJ"
 category: how-to
 lang: en
-tags: [gradle, english, provided, scope, intellij, dependencies]
+tags: [gradle, in english, provided, scope, intellij, dependencies]
 ---
 While Gradle is a great building tool some concepts natural to a Maven user are not (yet ?) part of the basic package.
 One of them is the *provided* scope.